brookcub/etl-toolbox/README.rst

 #.
 Find an issue or feature on the `issue tracker`_.
 #.
 Fork `this repository`_ on GitHub and make changes in a branch.
 #.
 Add tests to confirm that the bugfix/feature works as expected.
 #.
-Run the entire test suite and coverage report with ``pytest --doctest-modules --doctest-glob=*.rst --cov=etl_toolbox``.
+Run the entire test suite and coverage report with ``pytest --doctest-modules --doctest-glob=*.rst --cov=etl_toolbox --ignore=docs/conf.py``.
 Make sure text coverage is 100% and all tests are passing.
 #.
 Submit a pull request.

 The code style for etl-toolbox mostly follows PEP8_.
 A linter like Flake8_ is recommended for double checking new contributions.